isomerpages/sportsg-corp/_coaches-corner/Continuing Coach Development/Continuing Coach Education (CCE).md

 *   Upon completing a coaching activity, fill in the appropriate details within the Coaching Education/Practice (see image below for example) section within your [SportSync](http://www.sportsync.sg/) account.

 * You may obtain proof of attendance via:
 * Group photo of session attended
 * Email verification of attendance
 * Obtain a signature of the coordinator and/or official stamp of the organising body on a piece of paper and upload the image of it to your [SportSync](http://www.sportsync.sg/) account.

+Requirement:

+* The number of hours recorded in the Coaching Log Book but be equal to the number of hours spent on that activity.
+Sport Singapore will work with relevant course/programme organisers to link the recorded attendance of NROC members of their courses/programmes to Sport Singapore's database records

+* All learning activities cannot be completed in the space of one year and must be spread over the three-year period.
+* Coaches should submit the completed Log Book together with NROC membership renewal at least three months prior to their membership expiry date.
+Sport Singapore and the NSAs will be responsible for reviewing the Log Book and the renewal application.